conda/conda/docs/source/building/meta-yaml.rst

 Skip compiling some .py files into .pyc files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Some packages ship .py files that cannot be compiled, such as those that contain
-Some packages ship .py files that should not be compiled because either they cannot be
+templates.
+Some packages also ship .py files that should not be compiled yet,
-compiled because for example they contain templates or should not be compiled yet because
-the Python interpreter that will be used cannot be known at build-time.
+because the Python interpreter that will be used is not known at build-time.
+In
+these cases conda-build can skip attempting to compile these files.

 .. code-block:: yaml